Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 #### Configuring the `controller_config.json`

-The cofiguration has two modes, a range mode and a fixed mode.
+The configuration has two modes, a range mode and a fixed mode.

 ##### Range mode

-In the range mode, the configurtion looks something like this:
+In the range mode, the configuration looks something like this:

 ```
    {